 The dial seen on the front of the camera is used to select instantaneous or bulb exposure.
 To advance the film, the back is rotated until a number engraved around its circumference aligns with a red colored dot.
 The cylindrical tube mounted on top of the camera is the eye-level optical viewfinder.

 The Petal was available in two distinct styles.
 Although layout and features were almost identical, one Petal has a round body while the other has an octagonal shape.
-This example is known as the round Petal.
 The round Petal was manufactured and sold prior to the introduction of the octagonal Petal.

 A camera identical to the octagonal Petal is engraved with the name Everax A. The Everax A may have been introduced around the same date as the round model, and can be considered to be the forerunner of the octagonal Petal.